 Educational Requirements for a North Dakota CPA License

 Education is a huge part of becoming a CPA.
 In fact, your time spent studying will account for the largest bulk of time along the way.
 This is because, throughout your career you will constantly refer back to lessons you learned in academia.
 Then, to maintain your license, you will likely return for more classes, if not another degree.
+One of the areas you can start on to become a CPA is to start with an AB in Accounting.

 The initial application for North Dakota requires that you complete a total of 150 semester hours of college-level coursework.
 These hours should encompass a major concentration in accounting or an equivalent.
 The board requires at least 24 hours in upper-level accounting courses.
 That is, courses such as Intro to Accounting or Principles of Accounting will not suffice for the Board, even though they may be prerequisites in your department.
 For your other credits, you can elect to take business-related courses that will round off your education.
 Consider some of the following courses as part of your 150-hour requirement: